mching/furry-octo-tyrion/README.md

 To use the script, download the Dataset from the location above and unzip it into a directory called `dataset` within the working directory.

-The script reads in the `X_test.txt` data and labels the columns the measurement names from the `features.txt` file.
+The script reads in the `X_test.txt` data and labels the columns with the measurement names from the `features.txt` file.
 It then adds subject and activity columns to it from `subject_test.txt` and `y_test.txt` files.
-It then performs the same steps on the `X_train.txt` data.
-The script then appends the `X_train` data rows to the `X_test` rows.
+The script performs the same steps on the `X_train.txt` data.

-Because we are interested only in the processed measurements' means and standard deviations, the script selects and keeps only the variables with `mean` or `std` in the variable names.
+The script then appends the `X_train` data rows to the `X_test` rows to create a combined data set.
+Because we are interested only in the measurements' means and standard deviations, the script selects and keeps only the variables with `mean` or `std` in the variable names.

 Using the `ddply` function from the `plyr` package, we calculate the means for each of the measurements' mean and standard deviation variables by subject and activity.
 The script then writes out the tidy data set as a file named `tidy_data.csv`.